 Indeed, being the “poet banker” has given Lennon a competitive advantage in drumming up business.
 “There are very few bankers who can walk into a meeting and leave with a book of poetry on the table,” he says.
 “I at least am memorable for that.”

 Lennon is now working on a third book of poetry, filled with some pieces that start at visits to the Community of Writers at Squaw Valley, where Lennon sits on the board of directors.
-He also is on the board at Red Hen Press and was part of a mayoral task force helped appoint Los Angeles’ first poet laureate in 2012.
+He also is on the board at Red Hen Press and was part of a mayoral task that force helped appoint Los Angeles’ first poet laureate in 2012.

 Through it all, Lennon has maintained a connection to UW-Madison, serving on the Board of Visitors for the English department and returning to campus twice a year for meetings.

 This spring, he was eager to visit his old stomping grounds.
 He checked out the Memorial Union renovation and searched for a personalized brick that he purchased to commemorate all the hours spent here.

 She was two years old forty years ago